-If a direct investment vehicle or a regional center violates the prohibition on general solicitation and advertising under Rule 502(c), the Regulation D exemptions are no longer available and any securities sold under Regulation D will be voided.
+If a regional center violates the prohibition on general solicitation and advertising under Rule 502(c), the Regulation D exemptions are no longer available and any securities sold under Regulation D will be voided.
 The regional center must register the securities or find another available exemption.

 General solicitation includes any advertisement, article, notice or other communication published in any newspaper, magazine, or similar media or broadcast over television or radio and any seminar or meeting whose attendees have been invited by the foregoing methods.
-This applies whether the general solicitation is conducted in the United States or abroad.
-Sending mass e-mails, newsletters or other mailings are considered general solicitations.
+This applies whether conducted in the United States or abroad.
+Sending mass e-mails, newsletters or other mailings is considered general solicitation.

-Activities by third party intermediaries such as immigration brokers or finders are included in the determination of whether a regional center or direct investment entity has complied with Rule 502(c).

-If an immigration attorney, for example, accepts fees from someone other than his or her own EB-5 investor-client the immigration attorney is acting as a third party intermediary and his activities will be evaluated within the context of Rule 502(c).
+Activities by third party intermediaries such as immigration brokers or finders are included in the determination of whether a regional center has complied with Rule 502(c).
+If an immigration attorney, for example, accepts fees from someone other than his or her own EB-5 investor client the immigration attorney is acting as a third party intermediary and his activities will be evaluated within the context of Rule 502(c).